The Dale Murphy Rookie Card and Other Vintage Cards

 Front of the card

-Design: The front of the1977 Topps Rookie Catchers card (#476) is a vertical layout that features four players.
+Design: The front of the the1977 Topps Rookie Catchers card (#476) is a vertical layout that features four players.
 The card only shows a headshot of each player in a square, with the player’s name and team name below each photo.
 The primary color of the card is white with the word “Rookies” at the top in green lettering with a black outline.
-The word “Catchers” is in the upper-right corner of the card in a red flag.
+The word “Catchers” is in the upper-right corner of the card on a red flag.

 The card features:

 - Gary Alexander (San Francisco Giants)